 Recruitment, Training, and Support Center (RTSC) for Special Education Surrogate Parents Summary

 Federal education law requires a student’s parents or guardians be included in the special education decision-making process.
 However, children in state custody may not have anyone to fill that role.
 In Massachusetts, those children depend on SESPs to protect their legal right to a free and appropriate education.
 Students who qualify for SESPs face many challenges.
 They must cope with both special education needs and the lack of a parent or legal guardian to advocate for them.
 In addition, many move frequently between homes, between schools, and between education programs.
-Most have had traumatic experiences including abuse and/or neglect, the death of parents and loved ones, and separation from siblings and friends.
+Most have had traumatic experiences including abuse and/or neglect, the death of parents and loved ones, and separation from siblings, friends, and community.
+Parents or guardians for eligible students are either: (1) unknown, (2) cannot be located, (3) do not retain special education decision-making right, or (4) student is classified as an “Unaccompanied Homeless Youth”.
+Although these students can live in a variety of living situations, the majority reside in residential schools or group homes.
 For these children, an appropriate education can be a lifeline in a challenging world by helping them to develop the tools and strategies they need to grow into successful adults.

-SESPs are volunteers who make education decisions for individual students.
+SESPs are community volunteers who make education decisions for individual students.
+Our volunteers include parents, educators, retirees, and others looking to make a difference for these vulnerable students.
 Once appointed these volunteers have the full legal rights and authority of a parent or legal guardian in matters of special education.
 SESPs attend Team meetings, approve or reject Individual Education Plans (IEPs), and if necessary, can file a complaint or appeal.
 Volunteers must be over 18, have no conflict of interest, submit a CORI application, and attend an initial three hour orientation to participate in the program.
+All volunteers agree to work for the best interest of the student.
 On average an SESP only spends 20-30 hours a year volunteering their time.
 These few hours can make a significant impact for a student.

-RTSC provides ongoing support to SESPs in a variety of ways including: monthly webinars, Complex Trauma and Learning workshops, on-going phone support, our monthly Consider This articles, networking meetings, and an annual conference.
-RTSC extends these supports and resources to Foster, Adoptive and Kinship caregivers of DCF-involved children and the many other professional partners including educators, clinicians, DCF staff, and others.
+RTSC provides ongoing support to SESPs in a variety of ways including: monthly webinars, Developmental Childhood Trauma and Learning workshops, on-going phone support, our monthly Consider This newsletter, networking meetings, an annual conference, and more.
+RTSC extends these supports and resources to Foster, Adoptive and Kinship caregivers and the many other professional partners including educators, clinicians, child welfare workers, and others.

 Making a Difference is RTSC’s annual statewide conference that presents a range of topics related to the education and support of these students.
+Approximately 200 individuals registered for the 2017conference.
 Since SESPs generally work alone, this conference provides a unique opportunity for attendees to learn and network with each other, child welfare professionals, and RTSC staff.
 It also provides an opportunity for us to acknowledge and show appreciation for the support they provide.
-The 2017 conference will be held on November 14th at the Best Western Royal Plaza Hotel, Marlborough.
+The 2018 conference will be held on Tuesday, November 27th at the Best Western Royal Plaza Hotel, Marlborough.

-For more information about the Special Education Surrogate Parent program or to volunteer, visit our website at www.fcsn.org/rtsc.
+For more information about the Special Education Surrogate Parent program visit our website at www.fcsn.org/rtsc.